hmrc/release-versioning/README.md

                            make-release is a Boolean required argument indicating whether it should create a release or a snapshot
   -f, --make-hotfix <value>
                            make-hotfix is a Boolean required argument indicating whether it should create a hotfix or a major/minor release
-  -t, --tags <value>       tags is a required argument containing the output from 'git tag --list' -d, --git-describe <value>
+  -t, --tags <value>       tags is a required argument containing the output from 'git tag --list' as a comma-separated list of values
+  -d, --git-describe <value>
                            git-describe is a required argument with the output from 'git describe --always' -m, --major-version <value>